visiongaiatechnology/vgt-hansafe/README.md

 ## ⚠️ DISCLAIMER: EXPERIMENTAL R&D PROJECT

-This project is a **Proof of Concept (PoC)** Windows Security Layer.
-It is **not** a Enterprise System, and can be unsafe.
+This project is a **Proof of Concept (PoC)** and part of ongoing research and development at VisionGaia Technology.
+It is **not** a certified or production-ready product.

+**Use at your own risk.** The software may contain security vulnerabilities, bugs, or unexpected behavior.
+It may break your environment if misconfigured or used improperly.

-**Do not use this in critical production environments.** For enterprise-grade kernel-level protection, we recommend established Solutions.
+**Do not deploy in critical production environments** unless you have thoroughly audited the code and understand the implications.
+For enterprise-grade, verified protection, we recommend established and officially certified solutions.

+Found a vulnerability or have an improvement? **Open an issue or contact us.**

-**VGT HanSafe** is a two-module defense suite released on **February 28, 2026** — 20 days before the Handala group executed a destructive wiper attack against Stryker Corporation, wiping 200,000+ devices using Microsoft Intune and VSS deletion.
+## **VGT HanSafe** is a two-module defense suite released on **February 28, 2026** — 20 days before the Handala group executed a destructive wiper attack against Stryker Corporation, wiping 200,000+ devices using Microsoft Intune and VSS deletion.

 Both scripts were available to the VGT community **before the attack happened.**